 Make a business strategy.

-A detailed business plan is an essential initial step in the process, irrespective of the sort of small business you intend to create.
+A detailed business plan is an essential initial step in the process, irrespective of whether you are starting a freelance business, a small business or a corporation.
 A strong business plan examines your business, its market, and its plans for the future over several years.
-It's comparable to getting a "road plan" to success.
-It also acts as your main "sales pitch" to potential investors and lenders.
+It’s comparable to getting a “road plan” to success.
+It also acts as your main “sales pitch” to potential investors and lenders..